 Despite all your best efforts, there may be times when your company has accumulated debts; it simply cannot afford to repay.
 When a limited company is unable to pay its liabilities when they are due, it’s said to be insolvent.
 Once a company is known to be insolvent, the company directors have a new range of legal obligations they must meet.
-If they fail to do so, they could be made personally liable for the company’s debts and banned from operating as a director for a period of up to 15 years.
+If they fail to do so, they could be personally liable for the company’s debts and banned from operating as a director for up to 15 years.

 Company Insolvency Test?

 Company directors remain legally obliged to recognise whether their limited company is solvent or not.
 If insolvent, they are required to ensure immediate action required to protect creditors of the company remain in place.
-To determine if your company is insolvent carry out the tests detailed below.
+To determine if your company is insolvent, carry out the tests detailed below.
 It only takes one test to prove Insolvency.

 - Cashflow Test.
 Can you pay the bill as and when they fall due?
-If not =POTENTIALLY INSOLVENT?
+If not = POTENTIALLY INSOLVENT?

 - Balance Sheet Test.
 DO Liabilities exceed Assets?
-If So POSSIBLY INSOLVENT.
+If So, POSSIBLY INSOLVENT.

 - Legal Action Test.
 Unable to pay Statutory Demands?
 Then INSOLVENT

-If you fail any of the above tests consult with HBG Advisory and protect company creditors and your position as a company director.
+If you fail any of the above tests, consult with HBG Advisory and protect company creditors and your position as a company director.

 What must directors do if their company is insolvent?

-Suppose you cannot pay your debts and you believe your company is insolvent.
+Suppose you cannot pay your debts and believe your company is insolvent.
 In that case, there are several initial actions you must take to avoid personal liability for those debts and accusations of fraudulent trading.
 You must:

 - Stop trading instantly;

-- Maintain detailed well-documented records of all steps & decisions made regarding the companies insolvency position;
+- Maintain detailed, well-documented records of all steps & decisions made regarding the companies insolvency position;

 Available options when your limited company can’t repay its debts?